 Crypto liquid staking

-- adds to the liquidity stability of the crypto market by providing liquidity for DEXs and other networks.
+- Adds to the liquidity stability of the crypto market by providing liquidity for DEXs and other networks.

-- offers more use cases like lending, borrowing, and governance.
+- Offers more use cases like lending, borrowing, and governance.

-- is more suitable for beginners and less advanced users as it doesn’t require high levels of crypto technical knowledge.
+- It is more suitable for beginners and less advanced users as it doesn’t require high levels of crypto technical knowledge.

 - Liquid staking rewards are less than Validator staking.